jonas-yukins/focUIs/apps/native/FOCUIS_README.md

 ### iOS Implementation
 - Uses a static JSON list of popular apps (`popularApps.json`)
-- Leverages `Linking.canOpenURL()` to check if apps are installed
 - Uses `Linking.openURL()` to launch apps via URL schemes
-- Falls back to App Store if an app is not installed
+- Falls back to App Store if an app is not installed (handled by completion handler)
 - Compliant with App Store guidelines

 ## Architecture